 If you’re one of the 37.3 million Americans with diabetes, you need to pay special attention to the health of your feet.
-At The Foot Clinic in Tooele, Utah, Richard Luke Jones, DPM, offers complete diabetic foot care services on-site.
+At The Foot Clinic in Tooele, and West Valley City, Utah, Richard Luke Jones, DPM, offers complete diabetic foot care services on-site.
 He performs routine foot exams and customizes a care plan to lower your risk for open wounds, infections, neuropathy, and other diabetes-related foot complications.
 To schedule a diabetic foot care consultation, call the office today or book a consultation online.

 If you have diabetes, you can benefit from the diabetic foot care services available at The Foot Clinic.
 Dr. Jones has experience in diagnosing and treating conditions that can affect the feet, especially if your diabetes isn’t well controlled.